kninad/kninad.github.io/linuxsetup.md

 ---

 #### Motivation and boring back story
 My first Linux based os was Ubuntu 10.04 lts which I installed on my home computer using wubi (it basically made ubuntu an 'installed program' on windows).
 But this was just an exploration phase after I had come to know about Linux and the GNU project.
-In first semester in undergrad at iitk I often used the computer center labs (CentOS, gnome 2) and also we had to write C programming assignments on those computers.
+In first semester in undergrad at iitk I used the computer center labs (CentOS, gnome 2) and also we had to write C programming assignments on those computers.

-After that semester I became so comfortable and used to the way of things in a linux os that I installed ubuntu on my personal laptop (dual boot) and as soon as Windows crashed right before an end semester exam, I decided to use linux almost exclusively and henceforth only booted into windows for games (fifa/cs).
+After that semester I became so comfortable and used to the way of things in a linux os that I installed ubuntu on my personal laptop (dual boot) and as soon my Windows os crashed right before an end semester exam, I decided to use linux almost exclusively and henceforth only booted into windows for games (fifa/cs).

-I think once a person gets used to the environment a linux based os (beginner friendly eg. ubuntu) can be easily used for everyday computing tasks and I have even managed to convince my father to make the switch (ofcourse after he longer had use for ms-office)!
+I think once a person gets used to the environment a linux based os , it can be easily used for everyday computing tasks and I have even managed to convince my father to make the switch (ofcourse after he longer had use for ms-office)!
 This is especially in today's web centric world where we use our browser most of the time.
-Plus its FREE.

-Another motivation was the availability of programming tools which were present by default in any installation along with the awesome terminal.
+Another motivation was the availability of programming tools which were present by default in any installation along with the shell.
 I still use the standard 'noob' distro i.e ubuntu (with Mate desktop environment) as it suits my needs perfectly!
 Some mental notes put down:

 #### Useful non-default programs